|Important note about plant availability.

 Otherwise known as the Coral Bark Maple, the young branches have strong coral red tones, intensifying in winter to a brilliant red.
 This then acts as a wonderful foil to the lime green spring foliage.
 Autumn colours are bright yellows with orange tints.
 Altogether a tree for all seasons.
 Needs protection from strong afternoon sun, but needs some sun for the red bark colour to fully develop.
 Grows roughly 6m x 5m in a vase shape.
 An extremely popular tree.

-Acer palmatum ‘Shaidave Gold’
+Acer palmatum ‘Shaidava Gold’

 Acer palmatum ‘Shaina’